-SAN FRANCISCO — An Indian incense company in a Feb.
-3 petition for panel rehearing or rehearing en banc argues that a split Ninth Circuit U.S. Court of Appeals panel’s ruling that the company as nonsignatory to an arbitration agreement can’t rely on doctrines of equitable estoppel to compel arbitration with a former partner and his company.
+SAN FRANCISCO — An Indian incense company on July 21 again petitioned the Ninth Circuit U.S. Court of Appeals for panel rehearing or rehearing en banc after a split panel for the second time ruled that the company as nonsignatory to an arbitration agreement cannot rely on doctrines of equitable estoppel to compel arbitration with a former partner and his company.

 WASHINGTON, D.C. — A group of Moldovan investors and their businesses on July 19 filed an emergency motion for relief in a District of Columbia federal court, alleging that the Republic of Kazakhstan is illegally using a diplomat’s residence for commercial purposes and asking the court to attach the property, block its sale or require that any proceeds if it is sold be placed in escrow to pay off an arbitral award against Kazakhstan now worth more than $556.5 million with interest.

 NEW YORK — In a July 16 status letter, a Bermuda reinsurer notified the Second Circuit U.S. Court of Appeals that its appeal related to the confirmation of a $524 million arbitration award issued in favor of a Puerto Rico life insurer in a dispute over alleged improper asset divestments for a reinsurance trust should remain stayed because a temporary restraining order in the reinsurer’s bankruptcy proceeding remains in effect.